Skip to content

 Political Pathologies of AI

-Algorithmic authoritarianism.
-When AI systems are used for systematic surveillance, social credit scoring, dissent prediction, and preemptive suppression, they become the perfect instrument of power concentration (violating PP4).
-Traditional authoritarianism requires massive human labor (informants, censors, secret police), each layer carrying the unpredictability of human judgment.
-AI authoritarianism eliminates this “inefficiency”: total surveillance becomes feasible, obscuration no longer depends on human compliance but is embedded in infrastructure.
-E-Pow.1 (convenience as invisible control) reaches its apex here: citizens need not even be coerced, they need only be induced by convenience to surrender their data, their attention, their cognitive space.
-When multiple AI systems operate in concert, the emergent dynamics of AI-AI interaction (E-MAS) further compound this threat: the intrinsic opacity of such interactions (E-MAS.1) makes human oversight structurally incapable of covering all critical nodes.
+Algorithmic authoritarianism concentrates power through systematic surveillance, social scoring, dissent prediction, and preemptive suppression (violating PP4).
+Traditional authoritarianism needs armies of informants, censors, and secret police, each layer carrying the unpredictability of human judgment; AI strips out that “inefficiency,” so total surveillance becomes feasible and obscuration can be embedded in infrastructure rather than left to human compliance.
+E-Pow.1 (convenience as invisible control) reaches its extreme here: citizens need not even be coerced, only induced by convenience to surrender their data, their attention, their cognitive space.

 Formal Proposition